metocean/wavespectra/docs/conventions.rst

 Attributes
 ----------

-Pre-defined names and units for these and other coordintes and variables are available from :py:mod:`wavespectra.core.attributes`.
+Pre-defined names and units for these and other coordinates and variables are available from :py:mod:`wavespectra.core.attributes`.
 This module defines variable names and some CF attributes by loading information from `attributes.yml`_ file.
 The attributes can be accessed for example as: